 - 1950s Floral Dresses – Flower patterns are very popular this year.
 Big or small prints on both full and sheath dresses are very pretty.

 - 1950s Day Dresses – While most reproduction 1950s dresses are sleeveless day dresses, those worn at home or for running errands in the 1950s usually had sleeves, came in plain colors or small prints, and were often longer too.
 They are much harder to shop for, but not impossible to find.
-In some cases as is with eShakti dresses, you can even customize a dress to have the type of sleeve and hem length perfect for you.

 - 1950s Polka Dot Dresses – The most popular vintage dress print is the polka dot.
 Blue with white dots screams vintage fun!
 Other colors are equally adorable.